aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/ieventlistener/handleevent/_index.md

 ---
 title: IEventListener.HandleEvent
 second_title: Aspose.SVG for .NET API Reference
-description: IEventListener method.
+description: IEventListener HandleEvent method.
 This method is called whenever an event occurs of the type for which the IEventListener interface was registered
 type: docs
 weight: 10
 url: /net/aspose.svg.dom.events/ieventlistener/handleevent/